-Movie: Bonding doesn’t have to be all about in-depth conversations.
+Bonding doesn’t have to be all about in-depth conversations.
 Sometimes just spending time together watching a good movie can help connect parents and teens.
-Put the remote down and make it special with a showing of the latest blockbuster.
+Put down the remote and make it special with a showing of the latest blockbuster.
 B&B Theaters features reclining seats at its Wildwood and Wentzville locations and retro movie nights so parents can introduce teens to “old school” flicks from their own teen years.

 Best Bets articles represent the views and the research completed by St. Louis Sprout & About journalists and are not driven by advertising or requests by vendors or venues.
 Best Bets do not imply an endorsement of a business or activity.